 The UA School of Anthropology promotes a harmonious environment in which to work and seeks to intellectually nurture all of its students.
 However, as with any institution, sometimes things do not work perfectly.
-Please cosult https://grad.arizona.edu/policies/academic-policies/summary-grievance-types-and-responsible-parties for appropriate grievance channels.
+Within the School of Anthropology, you may submit your grievance/concern (anonymously or not) to the Director of Graduate Studies mailbox.
+The DGS will then move the grievance through the appropriate channels.
+A second option is to consult https://grad.arizona.edu/policies/academic-policies/summary-grievance-types-and-responsible-parties for appropriate grievance channels.